patricks/garageopen/README.md

 garageopen - android app
 ========================

-Many garage door can be opened by sending a sms message to the door.
+Many garage doors can be opened by sending a sms message to the door.
 This app provides a simple widget to send this sms direct from the app screen.